 At least one of the following must also be true:

 There are some “presumptive conditions” the VA automatically assumes resulted from your service.
+There are also ways to strengthen your case with the VA if you decide to make a claim.
 Check the VA’s eligibility information to learn more.

 How to Apply for Retroactive VA Disability Pay

 You have to apply for VA disability compensation before you can receive retroactive pay.
-If you believe you’re eligible, you can file a claim online.
+If you believe you’re eligible, you can file a VA disability claim online.

-The VA offers the following tips to those filing claims:
+The VA offers the following tips to those filing disability claims:

 Be patient when awaiting the VA’s response.
 As of this writing, it takes an average of 159.2 days for the VA to make a decision on a claim.
 Strongly consider working with an experienced VA disability lawyer, as they can simplify this complex process.